saltyorg/docs/docs/sandbox/apps/beets.md

 ## What is it?

-[Beets](https://beets.io/){: target=_blank rel="noopener noreferrer" } catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
+[Beets](https://beets.io/) catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 Then it provides a bouquet of tools for manipulating and accessing your music.

 Beets is a music library manager and not, for the most part, a music player.
 It does include a simple player plugin and an experimental Web-based player, but it generally leaves actual sound-reproduction to specialized tools.